eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 }
 ```

+#### Source acknowledgement handling

+For AMQP 0.9.1 sources, when configuring
+[acknowledgement requests](basic-connections.html#source-acknowledgement-requests), consumed messages from the AMQP 0.9.1
+broker are treated in the following way:

+For Ditto acknowledgements with successful [status](protocol-specification-acks.html#combined-status-code):
+* Acknowledges a single AMQP 0.9.1 message with an `Ack` message for the received `deliveryTag`

+For Ditto acknowledgements with mixed successful/failed [status](protocol-specification-acks.html#combined-status-code):
+* If some of the aggregated [acknowledgements](basic-acknowledgements.html#acknowledgements) require redelivery (e.g. based on a timeout):
+   * Negatively acknowledges the AMQP 0.9.1 message with a `Nack` message for the received `deliveryTag` and setting `requeue` to `true`
+* If none of the aggregated [acknowledgements](basic-acknowledgements.html#acknowledgements) require redelivery:
+   * Negatively acknowledges the AMQP 0.9.1 message with a `Nack` message for the received `deliveryTag` and setting `requeue` to `false` preventing redelivery by the AMQP 0.9.1 broker

 ### Target format

 An AMQP 0.9.1 connection requires the protocol configuration target object to have an `address` property with a combined